Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

 A simple way to provide the claimed optimized coverage is to request better fixed-division coverage.
 Then it needs to know for how much it should be better.
 In general this is an unclear issue.

-A better way of improving the optimized coverage by the interval width of any non-Bayesian method is the use of the Bayesian credible intervals for obtaining the optimal division.
-Optimization by a different interval finding method, in a simplistic explanation, chooses the interval which is not always the shortest for given method, thus improving the coverage of given method.
+A better way of improving the optimized coverage of any non-Bayesian method, when the optimal divisions are obtained by the minimization of the interval width, is the use of the Bayesian credible intervals for finding the optimal division and presenting the interval obtained by the non-Bayesian method for this division.
+Optimization by a different interval-finding method, in a simplistic explanation, chooses the interval which is not always the shortest for a given method, thus improving the optimized coverage of the given method.
 This optimization should not necessarily mix the zero-background channel with others.
-This method is used throughout this work.
+This method with modified (see Section \ref{Intervals_sect}) Bayesian credible intervals is used throughout this work.

 If for particular conditions the lower limit is close to zero or almost always zero, it can be non-informative for the purpose of division optimization.
-In particular, this can happen if the confidence requested is very large, for example 99.9\% for the test example studied in this work.
+In particular, this can happen if the confidence required is very large, for example 99.9\% for the test example studied in this work.
 The optimization by width is then reduced to the optimization by the upper limit and one can predict the lack of coverage as if optimized by the single upper limit.
 If the problem is caused by the extremely high confidence level, the optimization can be performed by the intervals obtained with a smaller level.
 Otherwise it is assumed, though not tested, that another criterion that indirectly indicates the distribution widths should be employed.